pradeepKuravi/travelAudience/README.md

 # travelAudience
-R Script For TA interview challenge
+R Script For Travel Audience interview challenge

 To run this script follow bellow 3 steps: